openknowledge/workshop-cloud/README.md

 5. Check the ECR for the image with tag "latest"
    - Goto the AWS web console
    - Choose ECR service and select your ECR
+   - Look for image with image tag "latest"
+   - Compare "pushed at" timestamp with current time

+There should be at least one image in your ECR when everything done right.

 ### Create an AppRunner service